rossta/rossta.github.com/source/blog/2019-12-18-importing-images-with-webpacker.html.md

 default: &default
   source_path: app/frontend
 ```
-To add to the set of resolved paths where Webpack should look for assets besides in `app/javascript`:
+To add to the set of resolved paths where webpack should look for assets besides in `app/javascript`:
 ```yaml
 default: &default
   resolved_paths: